 One of the most regal and visually stunning animals in the west, the pronghorn is a symbol of the plains and a common site throughout much of eastern Montana and most of Wyoming.
+Animal symbolism in culture is a very interesting topic for research!
+After all, it has in its essence, which you can learn about at https://buy-essays-now.com/ totemistic and animalistic origins.
 While taking a drive through Yellowstone's northern range and the open terrain of the Lamar Valley, the pronghorn certainly add to the valley's mystique at the Serengeti of North America.
 While they are most commonly referenced as an antelope, the North American pronghorn is not a true antelope which are found in Africa and southeast Asia.
 Unlike other ungulates throughout the Yellowstone Ecosystem, the pronghorn is endemic to the North American continent having evolved over the course of the last 20 million years.
 Most historical records suggest that the common term "antelope" was first written during the 1804-1806 Lewis and Clark Expedition and throughout much of the west this has stuck as the pronghorns common name.
 While there was once an estimated 35+ million pronghorn throughout the west, their numbers saw a dramatic decline with pressure from market hunters and the conversion of grasslands to cropland.
 Today, Yellowstone Country is home to one of the longest migrations of any long-distance ungulate populations in the lower 48.
 Dating back over 5800 years, Greater Yellowstone Ecosystem pronghorn travel up to 300 miles a year in a round trip journey from the Grand Teton National Park to Wyoming's Upper Green River basin and is all that remains of long-distance migratory mammals throughout the ecosystem.

 "A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
 It is wrong when it tends otherwise." ~Aldo Leopold